jaysonsantos/tomodoro/README.md

-linux-pomodoro
+tomodoro
 ==============

-Simple app for Pomodoro technique with sound/desktop notifications.
+Simple app for Pomodoro technique with desktop notifications.
+Written in Python 2.7 + PyQT4